-19,000+ at-risk students were enrolled in our gateway program, Paint Club, since 1996.
+23,500 at-risk students enrolled in our gateway program, Paint Club, since 1996.

 100% of our students transitioned on time from 8th to 9th and from 9th to 10th grade.

-100% on-time high school graduation rate in 2018 vs. 64% of their peers at NYC public.
+100% on-time high school graduation rate in 2019 vs. 64% in NYC public schools.

-Over 26,000 corporate, community and college volunteers were engaged in painting public schools alongside our students, and tutoring and mentoring them since 1996.
+Over 27,000 corporate, community and college volunteers were engaged in painting public schools alongside our students, and tutoring and mentoring them since 1996.